Editorial Policies

 Peer Review Process

 The JICHI is committed to maintaining the highest standards of academic integrity and scholarly excellence.
 To achieve this, the journal employs a rigorous double-blind peer review process designed to evaluate the quality, originality, and scientific contribution of submitted manuscripts.
-In a double-blind system, both the reviewers and the authors remain anonymous throughout the evaluation process, ensuring objectivity and impartiality in decision-making.
+In this system, both the reviewers and the authors remain anonymous throughout the evaluation process to ensure objectivity and impartiality in decision making.

 1. Initial Editorial Screening

 Upon submission, each manuscript undergoes an initial screening by the Editor-in-Chief or a designated editorial member.
-This preliminary review assesses whether the manuscript aligns with the journal's scope and aims, adheres to the submission guidelines, and demonstrates appropriate scholarly rigor and coherence.
-The editor also evaluates the manuscript’s readability, logical structure, and methodological soundness.
+This preliminary review assesses whether the manuscript aligns with the journal scope and aims, adheres to the submission guidelines, and demonstrates appropriate scholarly rigor and coherence.
+The editor also evaluates the readability, logical structure, and methodological soundness of the manuscript.

 All submissions are checked using Turnitin to detect textual similarity.
 Manuscripts with a similarity index exceeding 15% will be either rejected or returned to the authors for revision prior to further consideration.
 This step ensures adherence to ethical publishing practices and prevents academic misconduct.